atilaneves/unit-threaded/README.md

 Command-line Parameters
 -----------------------

+To run in single-threaded mode, use `-s`.

 There is support for debug prints in the tests with the `-d` switch.
-This is only supported in single-threaded mode (`-s`).
-Setting `-d` without `-s` will trigger a warning followed by the forceful use of `-s`.
 TestCases and test functions can print debug output with the function `writelnUt` available [here](source/unit_threaded/io.d).

 Tests can be run in random order instead of in threads.
 To do so, use